Last updated November 12

 – Marc Gorelick, CEO of Children’s Minnesota

 Two consistent legal guardians may be at the bedside during a patient’s stay if the patient does not have COVID-19.
 No other visitors will be permitted, including siblings.
-Also visiting adults must be well, will be screened for wellness, and will be required to wear a cloth mask which we can provide.
+Also visiting adults must be well, will be screened for wellness, and will be required to wear a mask which we can provide.
 For patients who have COVID-19, only one parent or legal guardian can be by the bedside throughout hospitalization.
 Compassionate exceptions may be possible and must be arranged ahead of time.

 Amenities such as cafeterias and group spaces have also changed.

 When bringing your child into the clinic we highly advise that only one parent or guardian accompany them.
 If possible, we ask that you do not bring your child’s siblings to the appointment.
 Everyone over the age of 2 must wear a mask while in the clinic.